 How to install and use ProtonVPN on Android

 Like most Android apps, installation and use are quite straightforward.
-In order to get started with Proton, you will first want to register an account.
+To get started with Proton, you will first want to register an account.
 Don’t worry, you won’t have to provide any identifying or payment information, other than an email address.

-Simply click on the Sign up button in the top right corner of the ProtonVPN homepage in order to register your account.
-Once you’re registered, you can navigate over to the Google Play Store on your Android device in order to download and install the client.
+Simply click on the Sign up button in the top right corner of the ProtonVPN homepage to register your account.
+Once you’re registered, you can navigate over to the Google Play Store on your Android device to download and install the client.
 This is a straightforward and familiar process that most Android users should have no problem with.

 Once you’ve accessed the client, you will see a list of servers: